FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Further reflection and updates
   - Add a on start method that delays the start based on when you are ready.
 This was combined with a light in order to give a visual signal to the user that the timer is about to start.

 Additionally, on further reflection, I realized the need for the reset button to actually pause the application and start again in such a manner that the user would have time to prepare accordingly.
-While thinking on this, I realized they would also need to see the exact start time.
-This is is similar to many models used in different racing games.
+Additionally, it had surfaced in feedback that it would beneficial to have a visual cue of the start time similar those used in different racing games.

 ![IMG-0027](https://user-images.githubusercontent.com/112022260/191132010-c55035ba-96ee-49ef-b6c2-b40d6d1f0639.jpg)
 ![IMG-0026](https://user-images.githubusercontent.com/112022260/191132020-b50a41a0-a464-4ff7-b64b-9d834e1c507f.jpg)